Click in a link to be taken to the entry below:

 All requests for accommodation and related information will be confidential, except to the extent necessary to evaluate the student’s condition and determine and implement an accommodation.
-Students seeking accommodations for disabilities may submit an application in writing to the assistant dean for student affairs.
+Students seeking accommodations for disabilities must submit a written request to the assistant dean for student affairs.
 This request should be accompanied by any documentation the student has, such as copies of previously compiled medical or psychological tests, evaluations or diagnoses.
-The request should also contain a statement of how the disability affects classroom work, sitting for exams or other Law School activity.
-The names and addresses of any individual the student believes could assist the Law School in determining an appropriate accommodation should be submitted, along with any letters from faculty members or others advising the student of a possible disability or suggesting that the student explore the matter.
+If prior psychoeducational testing reports and/or medical reports are not available, the request should also include the Verification of Disability Form available on the Student Disability Access Center’s web page.
 For conditions of which the student has previously been aware, any accommodations offered by other institutions, such as schools and undergraduate colleges, should be described and documented.

 - TESTING AND EVALUATION